CodingDave885/Food-Truck-Finder/README.md

 4. Database Setup

-This application runs on CSV files for each scheme of food truck, food truck menu items, as well as the food truck closing times.
+This application runs on CSV files for food trucks, menu items, and operating hours.
 If you make any changes to any of these tables, run the following command in your terminal
 ```bash
 python seed.py
 ```

 5. Running the Application

-Run this command to startup your locally hosted website
+Run this command to start up your locally hosted website

 ```bash
 python run.py